rinky-dinky/sharkord-soundboard/README.md

 ## Playing sounds

-- Click the soundboard launcher button in the top-right bar to open the floating soundboard panel.
+1. Join a voice channel.
-- Join a voice channel.
+2. Click the soundboard launcher button in the top-right bar to open the floating soundboard panel.
-- Click any sound button to play it in your active call.
+3. Click any sound button to play it in your active call.

 <img width="380" height="368" alt="image" src="https://github.com/user-attachments/assets/5df58d10-2009-4f78-8a0e-d90563fffeba" />